Direct data-driven control with signal temporal logic specifications: Direct data-driven temporal logic control synthesis

-{\textbf{Direct data-driven STL control synthesis.}} In order to design a controller, we need an initial trajectory that satisfies Proposition \ref{prop:init}.
+To design a controller, we need an initial trajectory that satisfies Prop.~\ref{prop:init}.
 This results in splitting up the trajectory into an initialization part $\mbf w^{\text{ini}}$ and a controlled part $\mbf{w}_0$, which extends the data-driven characterization as in \eqref{eq:fundlemm}.
 We denote the initializing trajectory of length $T_{\text{ini}}+1$ by $\mbf w^{\text{ini}} = (\u^{\text{ini}},\y^{\text{ini}})$.
-Furthermore, we denote the set of MILP constraints associated with a given STL formula $\varphi$ as $\boldsymbol{\zeta}_t^\varphi=1$ with $t \in [0,1, \dots, L]$.
-The optimization problem \eqref{eq:Opt} can now be written as
+The optimization problem~\eqref{eq:Opt} can now be written as